Agenda

 Keynote: Executive Level Boardroom Discussions

-(Explore and capture the power of participants’ Insights and experiences and exploration of these topics in this fun and informal environment in small groups.)
+Explore and capture the power of participants’ Insights and experiences and exploration of these topics in this fun and informal environment in small groups.
+Choose 1 of 6 concurrent round tables.

 Presented by Merck